 Midori Green does not create any toxic waste.
-Therefore, it can be disposed of according to laboratory regulations for non-toxic waste.
+It can therefore be disposed of according to laboratory regulations for non-toxic waste.

-Q3 – Can I use my UV transilluminator or do I need to buy the LED tables?
+Q3 – Can I use my UV transilluminator or do I need to buy an LED table?

-Midori Green Direct is a big molecule so that it won’t penetrate into skin or cross the plasma membrane of cells.
-Because of the size, it is possible for this molecule to get stuck in the gel matrix.
-The wavy bands problem is caused mainly by quantity of Midori Green Direct added to the sample, so we suggest using a 1:10 ratio and no more than 0.5 μl per sample to help ameliorate this effect.
+Midori Green Direct is a big molecule so that it won’t penetrate skin or cross plasma membranes.
+Because of its size, it is possible for this molecule to get stuck in the gel matrix.
+The “wavy bands” problem is caused mainly by excessive Midori Green Direct added to the sample, so we suggest using a 1:10 ratio of stain–and no more than 0.5 μL per sample, even if it’s less than 1:10!–to help ameliorate this effect.

 Q5 – Is it possible to use Midori Green on acrylamide gels?

 Yes.
-Midori Green Advance and Direct can be used to stain nucleic acids on acrylamide gels.
+All three varieties of Midori Green can be used to stain nucleic acids on acrylamide gels.

 Q6 – Can Midori Green be used with TAE and TBE buffers?